Fengon 580: DFSK Glory i-Auto

 The DFSK Glory i-Auto is the flagship variant of the 580.
-It was first unveiled in Indonesia at the 27th Gaikindo Indonesia International Auto Show in July 2019 as a prototype model, based on the Chinese-marketed facelifted 580 that was launched in 2018.
-In March 2020, DFSK previewed the final production version of the Glory i-Auto which now sports the front fascia from the Chinese-market 580 Pro.
+It was first unveiled in Indonesia at the 27th Gaikindo Indonesia International Auto Show in July 2019 as a prototype, based on the facelifted 580 launched in China in 2018.
+In March 2020, DFSK previewed the final production version of the Glory i-Auto, which sports the front fascia from the Chinese-market 580 Pro.
 It was launched in Indonesia on 22 July 2020 as the replacement of the Glory 580.
-The Glory i-Auto was also sold in Brunei since 26 November 2020, and in Thailand since 1 September 2021 with units sourced from Indonesia.
+The Glory i-Auto was also sold in Brunei from 26 November 2020, and in Thailand from 1 September 2021 with units sourced from Indonesia.

-Unlike the standard 580, the Glory i-Auto features a voice command system named i-Talk, the system is currently only supports in English language.
+Unlike the standard 580, the Glory i-Auto features a voice command system named i-Talk.
+As of 2025, the system supports only the English language.

 Second generation (2021)

-The second generation Fengon 580 was launched in the Chinese domestic market, while the first generation model will continue to be produced as an option.
-Both generations of the 580 are sold alongside each other, with the second generation models marketed as the New 580, and the first generation model offered as a more affordable special edition known as the Red Star Edition.
-The second generation 580 features a dual-screen dashboard, consisting of a 12.3-inch interconnected intelligent control screen and a 7-inch full LCD display.
-The updated model is available with a 2+2+2 seating arrangement, accommodating six passengers, and includes an eight-way electric adjustment system, heating, ventilation, and a sleeping headrest in the second row of seats.
+The second-generation Fengon 580 was launched in the Chinese domestic market, while the first-generation model continued to be produced as a more affordable option.
+Both generations were sold alongside each other, with the second-generation marketed as the New 580, and the first-generation offered as a more affordable special edition known as the Red Star Edition.
+The second-generation 580 features a dual-screen dashboard consisting of a 12.3-inch interconnected intelligent control screen and a 7-inch full LCD.
+The model is available with a 2+2+2 seating arrangement accommodating six passengers, and includes an eight-way electrically adjustable second-row seat with heating, ventilation, and a sleeping headrest.

-In terms of power, the updated 580 is equipped with a 1.5-litre TGDI engine developing a maximum power of 184 hp and peak torque of 300 Nm, with emissions are eligible for the National 6b Standards.
-The gearbox is a 6-speed automatic transmission.
-The powertrain has a fuel consumption of 7.0 L/100km.
-The 1.5-litre TGDI engine is independently developed by DFSK and adopts Miller combustion cycle technology.
+The updated 580 is equipped with a 1.5-litre TGDI engine developing a maximum power of 184 hp and peak torque of 300 Nm, meeting National 6b emissions standards.
+The gearbox is a 6-speed automatic transmission, and the claimed fuel consumption is 7.0 L/100km.
+The 1.5-litre TGDI engine is independently developed by DFSK and adopts Miller-cycle combustion technology.